 March 4: Floods in Languedoc and the surrounding areas in South-West France result in 12 departments being submerged by water and kill over 700 people.

-March 6: Inventor Clarence Birdseye markets the first frozen foods.
+March 6: Inventor Clarence Birdseye markets the first frozen foods, which go on sale in Springfield, Massachusetts.

-March 8: Baseball legend Babe Ruth signs a 2 year contract for $160,000 with NY Yankees.
+March 8: Baseball legend Babe Ruth signs a 2 year contract for $160,000 with New York Yankees.

 March 8: The 27th president of the United States, William Howard Taft, dies in Washington.
 He served as the US president from 1909 to 1913.